 - Freeze them until they are hard and completely frozen.
 It may depend on your freezer, but overnight is always the safest bet.

-Making vegan caramel sauce
+Making caramel sauce

 - Take a saucepan and heat it over medium heat.